Prospective Student FAQs

 The arts program is extremely popular at The Hawbridge School!
 We offer introductory, intermediate, and advanced visual arts.
 The advanced classes focus on the interests of the student and developing a portfolio.
 Many of our students have been accepted to art schools after graduation.

-For performing arts, we offer music and theater classes.
+For performing arts, we offer theater classes.
 Additionally, there are theater productions whose auditions are open to all students regardless of whether or not they are enrolled in a theater class.

 Honors program